-On February 24, 2010, a gruesome tragedy occurred at SeaWorld Florida: the orca Tillikum killed his trainer Dawn Brancheau—snatching her from the shallows of his pool, pulling her underwater, scalping and ramming her, and refusing to relinquish her body.
+On Feb.
+24, 2010, a gruesome tragedy occurred at SeaWorld Florida: The orca Tilikum killed his trainer, Dawn Brancheau—snatching her from the shallows of his pool, pulling her underwater, scalping and ramming her, and refusing to relinquish her body.

-These accounts make it abundantly clear why such close proximity to the ocean’s apex predator can create an unsafe workplace, to put it mildly.
+These accounts make it abundantly clear why such close proximity to the ocean’s apex predator can create an unsafe workplace.

 The legal fallout of Brancheau’s death is long and complicated, but the bottom line is that cetaceans of all types, be they whales or dolphins, should not be held in small tanks, forced to live a life performing tricks for food.

 Suvorik’s interview was conducted on Feb.
 24, 2010, at 4:58 p.m., just hours after Brancheau was killed.